GlobalNamesArchitecture/gnparser/README.rst

 Note that ``gnparser`` loads Java runtime environment every time it is called.
 As a result parsing one name at a time is **much** slower than parsing many names from a file.
-When parsing large file expect rates of 6000-9000 name strings per second on one CPU.
+When parsing large file expect rates of 6000-9000 name-strings per second on one CPU.

 To parse one name